ascoderu/lokole/README.rst

 The routes of the app are defined in `views.py <https://github.com/ascoderu/opwen-webapp/blob/master/opwen_email_client/webapp/views.py>`_ so take a look there for an overview of the entrypoints into the code.

-For local development, you can set the following additional environment
-variables:

-.. sourcecode :: sh

-  OPWEN_ENABLE_DEBUG="True"
-  LOKOLE_STORAGE_PROVIDER="LOCAL"
-  OPWEN_REMOTE_ACCOUNT_NAME="./tests/files/opwen_email_client"
-  OPWEN_REMOTE_RESOURCE_CONTAINER="downloads"

-With these environment variables set, when the Lokole exchanges data with the server, it will not make any calls to Azure and instead depend on the files in the `./tests/files/opwen_email_client` directory.
+When the Lokole exchanges data with the server, it will not make any calls to Azure and instead depend on the files in the `./tests/files/opwen_email_client` directory.
 Any files uploaded to the server will be written to the `compressedpackages` subdirectory so that they can be inspected.
-To test sending emails from the server to the Lokole, a sample email batch file is included in the `downloads` directory.
-This file will be ingested by the client when the `/sync` endpoint is called.
+To test sending emails from the server to the Lokole, a sample email batch file is included in the `compressedpackages` directory.
+This file will be ingested by the client when the `/admin/sync` endpoint is called.

 Production setup
 ----------------